Hey Kids (Start Here)

 It takes him five minutes and three more backwards steps before he identifies what it is, specifically, that’s bothering him.

-The plane of concrete he’s standing on, which has been irregularly littered with mostly-smoked cigarettes, the broken glass of beer bottles, the colored messes of biodegradable food wrappers in varying states of decomposition, and other signs of teenage conquest is cleaner here, which suggests a point of purposeful transit, rather than a popular location for loitering.
+The plane of concrete he’s standing on, which has been irregularly littered with mostly-smoked cigarettes, the broken glass of beer bottles, the colored messes of biodegradable food wrappers in varying states of decomposition, and other signs of teenage conquest is cleaner here, which suggests a point of purposeful transit, rather than a location for loitering.

-There is a short row of bottles lined against the Wall, unbroken, a few feet from the door.
+There’s a short row of bottles lined against the Wall, unbroken, a few feet from the door.

 He grins, short and sharp and certain.

 Newt walks back toward the Wall, but slowly this time, his eyes scanning the ground around the door.
 He finds what he’s looking for right against the base of the Wall, behind the row of unbroken bottles.
 It’s a piece of heat-warped metal, melted without finesse into a curved tip, to which a dime has been welded.
-He turns it over in his hands with more grace than has been habitual for him of late, decides it can’t be for the deadbolt, and then drops into a crouch to examine the grating at the base of the door.
+He turns it over in his hands with more grace than has been habitual for him of late, decides it can’t be for the deadbolt, then drops into a crouch to examine the grate at the base of the door.

-Newt scans the borders of the grating, running his eyes over the seal between it and the metal of the door.
+Newt scans the borders of the grate, running his eyes over the seal between it and the metal of the door.
 They’re two separate pieces, made of different materials.
 Someone in the not too distant past has cut them apart.
-He can see the frozen fray of melted metal on the door itself, but not the grating.
+He sees the frozen fray of melted metal on the door itself, but not the grating.
 When he presses on it with spread fingertips, he feels a slight give.
 The way the metal flexes underneath his fingers reminds him of the fancy, ductile alloy lining the conductive pathways that comprised the Jaeger-equivalent of a nervous system.

 Newt smiles an uneven smile.

-The grating’s been removed and then replaced.
+The grating’s been removed and replaced.

 Along the perimeter of the metal weave, nearly concealed by the apposition of grating and door, he sees four slit-like openings melted into the perimeter of the metal.
 He can’t get a finger through any of them, but he can get a dime on a curved wire through.
 Boy, can he ever.

-Someone’s got an industrial-strength acetylene cutting torch,” Newt murmurs, threading the tool through the door, and trying to catch it on whatever he’s supposed to catch it on.
+“Someone’s got an industrial-strength acetylene cutting torch.”
+Newt threads the tool through the door, and tries to catch it on whatever he’s supposed to catch it on.
 “Actual kids these days.
 So enterprising.”

-It takes him fifteen minutes to complete his blind unclipping, but when he’s done, he presses the grating forward and it comes loose.
+It takes him fifteen minutes to complete his blind unclipping, but when he’s done, he presses the grating and it comes loose.
 He gets a hand around its sharp edge of heat-cut metal before it hits the cement of the dark interior.

 Thank you, brain, Newt replies.
 I appreciate that.
 Historically, I have been known to be a dexterous guy.